Close Menu

 On June 7, 2025, former military Head of State, Gen. Yakubu Gowon, reignited controversy surrounding Nigeria’s brutal Biafra civil war by vehemently denying that the devastating conflict was his choice.

-Speaking at the 5th Convention of the Christian Men’s Fellowship, Abuja Anglican Diocese June 7, where he was honored with a Lifetime Integrity and Achievement Award.
+He spoke at the Abuja Anglican Diocese’s 5th Christian Men’s Fellowship Convention on June 7, earning a Lifetime Integrity and Achievement Award.

 Gowon insisted that the war, which raged from July 6, 1967, to January 15, 1970, was a tragic necessity rather than a deliberate act of aggression.